seananderson/metafolio/inst/ms/ms.md

 text if you'd like me to.
 I am working over the weekend (at a Council meeting), so no worries about sending me something. -->

 While our model captures many relevant aspects of salmon life history and environmental dynamics, it ignores others that could be investigated in future analyses and possibly improve our understanding of salmon portfolio conservation.
 \R{B3:1}First, some salmon populations, such as ocean-type Chinook, tend to spawn further downstream than stream-type salmon.
 Ocean-type Chinook may therefore be less affected by declining stream flow and be able to shift upstream to avoid shifting isotherms [@mantua2010].
 A model could consider
 evolutionary adaptation
 by having populations adopt more ocean-type-like \R{B3:2}characteristics.
-\R{A6}Second, our model ignores lost response diversity from populations that reach low population sizes and are reestablished by straying from nearby streams.
+\R{A6}Second, our model ignores lost thermal-tolerance diversity from populations that reach low population sizes and are reestablished by straying from nearby streams.
 An individual-based model might more accurately penalize for this lost diversity and emphasize the need to define lower limits on the investment weights in a salmon conservation portfolio.
 Third, our model ignores fine-scale within-stream temperature variation and fine-scale temporal fluctuations.
 These fine-scale extremes in temperature and stream flow